moomindani/AWS-ETL-Glue-Python/README.md

 ![Img 3](img/3.png)

-This is beacuse Athena is not able to read the data, and this is where we will learn about `Serializer and Deserializer` (JSON for ETL) and how we can clean the data
+This is because Athena is not able to read the data, and this is where we will learn about `Serializer and Deserializer` (JSON for ETL) and how we can clean the data

 ## Build the ETL Pipeline to transform JSON to Parquet (Data Cleaning)

 Tools that we are going to use to clean this data are:

 1. AWS Lambda
-2. AWS Data Wrangler
+2. AWS SDK for Pandas (a.k.a.
+AWS Data Wrangler)
 3. Amazon S3

 ![Img 4](img/4.png)